GsssC/kubeedge/docs/proposals/cloudcore-ha-design.md

 #### healthcheck and leadercheck for LoadBalance

   We should expose healthcheck service for LoadBalance, as well as wheathe the CloudCore is Leader.
+#### What Leader do
+- Leading
+  - renew the lease resource
+- be preempted the leader positon
+  - stop serving and turn off.
+  - wait for restart.
 #### What Follower do
 - Following